PERISH is a stylish four-player FPS with a cross to bear.

 Uncover the dark story behind PERISH by finding Rosetta Stone fragments to help translate your collectible artefacts

-If everyone dies, the level resets: try to stay alive as long as you can in Purgatory to kill all five bosses and unlock the concluding location of the game, the enigmatic Isle Beyond the Lake, to escape Purgatory in good company
+If everyone dies, the level resets: stay alive as long as you can to kill all five bosses and unlock the end game content

 Context & Narrative